 The CLIP ECONOMY ENGINE

-The CLIP ECONOMY ENGINE is FORKOFF's macro thesis on why the next $200M of attention compounds inside short-form clips, not full-length recordings.
+The CLIP ECONOMY ENGINE is FORKOFF's macro thesis on why attention now compounds inside short-form clips, not full-length recordings.
 OpenAI's TBPN takeover, founder-podcast clipping at scale, and the AI-citation surface for vertical clips all map to the same operating model: the recording is the raw material, the clip is the product.
+Everything below the headline math is grounded in our own clipping ledger of 3,085 managed clips, with honest ranges where the data is thin and a clear label where a number is an estimate rather than a measured figure.

 Industry Context